-Prof. Marcos López de Prado is the CIO of True Positive Technologies LP (TPT) after he sold some of his patents to AQR Capital Management, where he was a principal and AQR's first head of machine learning.
+Marcos serves currently as global head of quantitative research and development at the Abu Dhabi Investment Authority, one of the largest sovereign wealth funds.
+Before that, he founded True Positive Technologies LP (TPT) after he sold some of his patents to AQR Capital Management, where he was a principal and AQR's first head of machine learning.
+TPT has advised clients with a combined AUM in excess of $1 trillion.
 Marcos also founded and led Guggenheim Partners’ Quantitative Investment Strategies business, where he managed up to $13 billion in assets, and delivered an audited risk-adjusted return (information ratio) of 2.3.